uws-eresearch/Website/README.md

 Website
 =======

-The repository is for tracking issues/changes/work for the UWS eResearch website quarterly update.
+This repository is for tracking issues/changes/work for the UWS eResearch website quarterly update.